ggandor/leap.nvim/README.md

 need to do that.

 - Initiate the search in the forward (`s`) or backward (`S`) direction, or in the other windows (`gs`).
-(Note: you can search bidirectionally in the current window, or even in the whole tab page, if you are okay with the trade-offs.)
+(Note: you can use a single key for the current window or even the whole tab page, if you are okay with the trade-offs.)
 - Start typing a 2-character pattern (`{char1}{char2}`).
 - After typing the first character, you see "labels" appearing next to some of the `{char1}{?}` pairs.
-You cannot _use_ the labels yet, but your brain can already start processing the relevant one.
+You cannot _use_ the labels yet.
 - Enter `{char2}`.
 If the pair was not labeled, then voilà, you're already there.
-No need to be bothered by remaining labels - those are guaranteed "safe" letters, and will disappear on the next keypress -, just continue editing.
+You can safely ignore the remaining labels - those are guaranteed non-conflicting letters, disappearing on the next keypress - and continue editing.
 - Else: type the label character.
-If there are more matches than available label characters, you might need to switch to the desired group first, using `<space>` (step back with `<tab>`, if needed).
+If there are more matches than available labels, you can switch between groups, using `<space>` and `<tab>`.
 Labels in the immediate next group are already visible, but highlighted differently than the active ones.

 Character pairs give you full coverage of the screen: